gently1223/gently1223/README.md

 ### Hi there 👋

+I am a Seniro Software Engineer.
+Especially, I have proven experience with Artificial Intelligence, Full-stack, Mobile & Desktop app developement.
+I have over 8+ years of experience in Web, Mobile, Desktop App and IT consult.

+Passionate about launching, developing, and maintaining web and mobile projects requiring a broad yet experienced skillset.
+Intuitive problem-solving skills and proficient in front and back-end development, mobile app development, system and application security, auditing and project management.
 <!--
 **gently1223/gently1223** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.